The CLA-friendly Approach for the Entire School

 The daily obstacles for any teacher or support assistant are significant, regardless of whether they work in a "dream" school with ideal, motivated, and able kids or a "failed" school with a large percentage of children who show severe behavioral issues.
 Positive employee wellness is widely recognized as a critical contributor to a school's success.
 Students are happier, more settled, less disruptive, and achieve greater achievements in schools where this is a focus and the emotional atmosphere is dynamic.
 Clearly, this must be one of the most critical building components for a CLA-friendly school.
 Factors that can aid with promotion include:

-Tracking And Monitoring Systems
+Tracking and Monitoring Systems

 The significance of closely monitoring student performance and outcomes is widely established and documented.
 Therefore, the goal of measuring and monitoring CLA achievement at the school level is as follows: